FlorianMayr1208/Bartool/README.md

 npm run dev
 ```

 Afterwards open `http://localhost:5173` in your browser.
-The app will call the backend at `http://localhost:8000` by default.
+If the backend runs on a different port, set the environment variable `VITE_API_BASE` when starting the
+frontend, e.g. `VITE_API_BASE=http://localhost:8000 npm run dev`.

 ---